WebSocket Feed

 return tick;

-}See the production version in app/src/hooks/useRealtimeCandles.ts, which adds reconnection, HTTP polling fallback, and candle-buffer management.
+}The production frontend hook additionally implements reconnection, HTTP polling fallback, and candle-buffer management.

 Further reading